The Open Innovation Opportunity for Large Corporations

 This insight from "Open Innovation: The New Imperative for Creating and Profiting from Technology," the renowned book released almost two decades ago from University of California, Berkeley, Faculty Director at the Garwood Center for Corporate Innovation Henry Chesbrough, is spot on.

-• Others crowdsource ideas directly from their customer and user base to get relevant and timely insights they can then share with their R&D teams.
+• Others crowdsource ideas from their customer and user base to get relevant and timely insights they can then share with their R&D teams.

 The answer?